- "Eddard" and "Ned" redirect here. For other characters called "Eddard" or "Ned", please see Eddard (disambiguation) and Ned (disambiguation).

 A Clash of Kings

 Tyrion Lannister orders Lord Eddard's head, along with all the other heads to be removed from the spikes.
 The bones of Eddard Stark are sent to Riverrun by Tyrion Lannister.
-Catelyn Tully asks Hallis Mollen to take the bones north so Ned can be buried in Winterfell's crypts beside his father, older brother and sister.
+Catelyn Stark asks Hallis Mollen to take the bones north so Ned can be buried in [the crypt of Winterfell beside his father, older brother and sister.
 The ironborn take Moat Cailin soon after and it is unknown if Eddard's bones made it past the Moat before its fall to House Greyjoy.

 It is also remarked upon that Eddard Stark's execution at the Great Sept of Baelor caused a serious deterioration in relations between the crown and the Faith of the Seven, as many of the faithful believe Stark's beheading there profaned the Sept with blood.